Megranfin/megron/README.md

 ---

-## Why This Project Deserves Funding

-Financial infrastructure should be open, permissionless, and globally accessible.
-Megron is building tooling that does not exist on Stellar today in a cohesive form — a full-stack application that makes on-chain money management as intuitive as a consumer banking app, while removing every dependency on traditional financial intermediaries.

-The gig economy is global.
-Subscribers and creators are global.
-Megron's target users are not just crypto-native early adopters — they are the freelancer in Southeast Asia waiting three weeks for a wire transfer, the independent contractor who can't get a business bank account, and the small business that wants to bill customers without surrendering a percentage to a payment processor.
-Stellar's architecture makes serving all of them possible.
-Megron makes it practical.

-Open-source development and community grants are how infrastructure like this gets built.
-Funding through Drips directly enables continued development of the smart contracts, frontend application, and documentation that make Megron usable by real people.

----

 ## Contributing

 Megron is open source and welcomes contributions.
 Please open an issue before submitting a pull request for significant changes.